Skip to main content

 2. Arrange a volunteer day during a Friday workday.

-3. Make it voluntary – you’ll still get a massive turnout, and it will be more meaningful when people chose to donate their time.
+3. Make it voluntary – you’ll still get a massive turnout, and it will be more meaningful when people choose to donate their time.

 28. Play GeoGuessr at the end of your next virtual meeting